rajatkb/Neural-Style-Transfer-Keras/README.md

 # Neural-Style-Transfer-Keras
-This one does not uses the L-GBFS optimization method.
+This one does not uses the L-BFGS optimization method.
 It is done using the Adam optimizers.
 Code for the medium article.